ashleychontos/pySYD/docs/quickstart.rst

     >>> star.params['upper_ex'] = 5000.
     >>> star.params['mc_iter'] = 200

-Ok, now that we have our desired settings and target, we can go ahead and process the star (which is fortunately a one-liner):
+Ok now that we have our desired settings and target, we can go ahead and process the star (which is fortunately a one-liner in this case):

     >>> star.process_star()

-     - press RETURN to exit
+And that's it.
+If you ran it on the same star, the output figures and parameters should exactly match.

 .. plot::
     :align: center